writer

 Overview

-The writer agent writes prose, not code.
-Its bread and butter is the explaining work: user guides, API documentation, migration notes, and release change summaries.
-Once something is built, making it clear to everyone else is where this agent takes over.
+The writer agent writes text, not code.
+User guides, API documentation, migration notes, and release change summaries are its main work.
+Once implementation is done, explaining it clearly is this agent's domain.

 When to use

-• When release note writing is needed in the $release skill
+- When release note writing is needed in the

 Examples